CraftAcademy/kimai-api-demo/README.md

 ### Kimai time tracker API

 A HTML file to try out the Kimai api.
-To run it open the `api.html` in your browser the url, username and password are prefilled.
+To run it open the `api.html` in your browser.
+The url you need to hit, username and password are prefilled.

 #### Kimai api docs